Locked On (novel): Plot

-Release

-A book trailer for Locked On was released by Putnam Books online on December 1, 2011.

 Reception

 Commercial

 The book debuted at number two on the New York Times bestseller list, making it the first Clancy novel not to chart at number one.
 It also debuted at number nine on the USA Todays Best-selling Books list.

 Critical

 The novel received positive reviews.
 Chicago Tribune praised the book, saying that "Ultimately, it's Clancy's gift for taking three novels' worth of plotting and knitting it into a single continuous and compelling story that makes this new offering so successful."
 The Pittsburgh Post-Gazette gave it a mixed review, noting the implausibility of the plot but concluding that "the action is nearly nonstop and only occasionally wildly improbable; the description of weapons and tactics employed by protagonists and antagonists is accurate and comprehensive, and is inserted smoothly into the narrative."